fstark/macflim/macsrc/README.md

-This contains a copy of the source code present in the top-level .dsk for ease of online browsing-diffing
+This contains a copy of the source code present in the top-level .dsk for ease of online browsing-diffing.
+Does not contain the THINK C project, nor the resource file.